-During the first quarter of 2023-2024, the contractor Nouvel Horizon Saint-Laurent G.P.
-(NHSL) continued its activities in the central section (steel structure and concrete elements) as well as in the section located on the South Shore.
+During the second quarter of 2023-2024, the contractor Nouvel Horizon Saint-Laurent G.P.
+(NHSL) continued its activities in the central section (concrete elements and jetty) as well as in the section located on the South Shore.

 As for the central section of the bridge, work continued in the St. Lawrence Seaway sector.
-During this first quarter, one span and one pier were deconstructed.
-The temporary supports installed in the anchor span on the west side were also removed following completion of the structural steelwork.
+During this second quarter, one footing was deconstructed and work began on the removal of the jetty.

-On the South Shore, the contractor deconstructed one span, four piers and five footings.
+On the South Shore, the contractor deconstructed two footings and began demobilizing the jetty in Brossard.

-On these two sections of the bridge, the deconstruction of the remaining piers and footings was temporarily suspended to comply with current environmental constraints concerning work in the St. Lawrence River.
-Work is scheduled to resume on the central section of the bridge on July 1, 2023, and on the South Shore section on August 1, 2023.
+On these two sections of the bridge, the deconstruction of the remaining piers and footings had been temporarily suspended to comply with environmental requirements in force for work in the St. Lawrence River.
+During the second quarter of 2023-2024, work resumed on the central section of the bridge on July 1, 2023, and on the South Shore section on August 1, 2023.

 In 2019, JCCBI began a consultation process with certain partners and stakeholders to promote the reuse of the materials from the original Champlain Bridge on other projects in the Greater Montreal area.
-During the first quarter of 2023-2024, JCCBI concluded several agreements with various partners, aiming at handing over the parts by the fall of 2023.
+During the second quarter of 2023-2024, JCCBI finalized several agreements with various partners, and began handing over the parts from the Gaétan-Laberge site.

-The plans and specifications for the Héritage Champlain project for the redevelopment of the shoreline are underway, with the objective of starting work in 2024-2025, once the deconstruction of the Champlain Bridge is complete.
+The plans and specifications for the Héritage Champlain project for the redevelopment of the shoreline are underway, with the objective of starting work in 2024-2025, when the deconstruction of the Champlain Bridge will be completed.